 Not surprisingly, he was considered an elegant gentleman in the dance hall Sans Souci in the Bräunerstrase by the 1920s.
 Although he left Vienna in the early 1930s, something about his character remains to this day – a natural ease.

 The joy of a beautiful life of style and enjoyment.
-When looking for a suitable name for our Restaurant and Bar in Vienna, we were reminded and inspired by his story.
+We were inspired by his story.